 Pi Mu Epsilon

-Pi Mu Epsilon is the national honorary society in mathematics.
+Pi Mu Epsilon is the natioanl mathematics honor society.
 It was founded on May 25, 1914 at Syracuse University, Pi Mu Epsilon currently has 348 Chapters, Sacred Heart being the 337th.
 Pi Mu Epsilon is not only an honor to be a member of for its prestige, but they also promote undergraduate activity at national conferences by giving travel support.

 For more information contact the Connecticut Zeta chapter advisor, Dr. Lazowski or visit the Pi Mu Epsilon website.
 An induction ceremony is held at the end of every semester in which all past inductees and current math majors are invited to attend.

 Monthly Problem-Solving Competition

 SHU participates in a monthly problem-solving activity sponsored by the American Society for Mathematics.
 Each month, undergraduate students may submit solutions to a posted problem and a winner will be declared (if applicable) and awarded a certificate.
 Regular participants with outstanding solutions will receive a prize.